ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 It's important to note that `a`, the return type of `handleHttpException`, is not constrained in any way but may be made to contain whatever information required by the rest of our program logic.

 We also see that the parametric type `m` is further required to have a `MonadIO` instance.
 Fine, web connections are one form of I/O, so this makes some sense.
 What may be novel to some readers is that rather than being in the usual "concrete" form `.. -> IO a`, the computation is "lifted" to the MonadIO class, thus taking the form `MonadIO m => .. -> m a`.
-It's as if we went from saying "a computation of type IO" to "something of a type that can perform IO".
+It's as if we went from saying "a computation of type IO" to "something of _any_ type that can perform IO".

 The `MonadHttp` typeclass encodes exactly this: since HTTP connections are a form of I/O, the `MonadHttp` constraint _entails_ the `MonadIO` constraint; in other words, every type `m` that has a `MonadHttp` instance _must_ also declare a `MonadIO` instance (the compiler will complain otherwise).